We have embarked on our Summer 2017 CSA season sign-ups!

 We also offer a payment plan which breaks down the total cost into three equal payments.
 If you are paying by check, it requires mailing in all three checks at once.
 If you are paying online, three payments will be automatically deducted from your credit card, each one month apart.
 Please be sure to use a credit card that does not expire before the final payment is due.
 The payment plan does not apply to Early-Bird pricing.

 Pick-up sites are located throughout Cuyahoga, Lake, Geauga, Portage and Summit counties.
-A tentative list of our 2017 pick-up sites is below.
-Times and days are subject to change until the start of the season.
-We may be adding additional sites between now and June.
+Our list of the 2017 pick-up sites is below.

 Pick-ups occur on Tuesdays, Thursdays and Saturdays, with each site having a specific pick-up day and time.
-Pick-up sites will be announced in early spring, and we will follow up with you to select your site at that time.
+Pick-up sites are announced in early spring, and we will follow up with you to select your site at that time.
 If you choose to pick up at our farm pick-up site, you must choose one day of the week to pick up and stick with it throughout the season.
 Please indicate which day.
-Shares left beyond the pick-up times will be donated to a hunger center or a family in need.
-If you are out of town on a given week, you may have a friend or neighbor pick up your share for you.
+Shares left after the pick-up times will be donated to a hunger center or a family in need.
+If you are out of town on a given week, you may put your share on vacation hold or have a friend or neighbor pick up your share for you.
 It’s a great way to share the harvest!

 *Eddy Fruit Farm, Chesterland – 5 – 6:30 p.m.
 NEW!